-Blogging has the ability to drive new clients on autopilot.
+Blogging has the ability to drive new interior design clients on autopilot.

 But it’s not easy.

-You need to master a few things to maximise it’s potential including SEO, email marketing as well as audience engagement.
+You need to master a few things to maximise it’s potential including SEO, email marketing as well as audience engagement if you’re an interior designer looking to start a blog.

-To help you get the most out of your blog I asked the shortlisted blogs for the Amara Interior Blog Awards to give their best advice for interior design blogging.
+To help you get the most out of your interior design blog I asked the shortlisted blogs for the Amara Interior Blog Awards to give their best advice for interior design blogging.

 Let’s get stuck in…